kosli-dev/cli/docs.kosli.com/content/tutorials/following-a-git-commit-to-service-execution/_index.md

 -->

 <!-- There is plenty of scope for making various words in the text below into URLs
+Tore: At the same time this is a CLI, so personally prefer the output to be text.
 -->

 <!-- We do not comment on the output showing the artifact running TWICE
+Tore: Yes we should.
+But I don't know the answer.
       - in aws-beta (84/117)
       - in aws-prod (65/94)
      Do we want to mention that as a third interesting thing?